dukethis/IRCbot/README.md

 # bibop_ircbot
 IRC python simple bot

-A small project to command a bot, this version should allow you to modify the source file irctools.py on live.
+A small project to run a bot on IRC.
-This way, you can add new functions and triggers in the file without having to restart (providing a valid code).
+A bot can connect one server and join multiple channels at once.

 Requirements :
 - python